-^{}Activity course fulfills the Physical Education requirement.
+\Activity course fulfills the Physical Education requirement.

-PEL 1344 Advanced Tennis, 1 semester hour, 30 lab.
-[Offered as needed] Instruction, practice, and participation in advanced tennis.
+- PEL 1511 Soccer,\ 1 semester hour, 30 lab.
+[Fall] Introduction in the fundamental techniques and the development of personal skills through participation. - PEL 1514 Advanced Soccer,\ 1 semester hour 30 lab.
+[Offered as needed] Instruction, practice, and participation in advanced soccer.
 The continuous development of physical skills is of major importance in this course.
 Instructor permission only.
-May be repeated for a maximum of four credits.
-PEL 1346 Beginning Badminton, 1 semester hour, 30 lab.
-[Fall, Spring, Summer] Instruction and practice in the basic skills for full participation and enjoyment of the game of badminton.
-PEL 1441 Beginning Racquetball, 1 semester hour, 15 lec., 15 lab.
-[Offered as needed] Instruction and participation in the skills necessary for satisfactory competition in the sport of racquetball.
-PEL 1511 Soccer, 1 semester hour, 30 lab.
-[Fall] Introduction in the fundamental techniques and the development of personal skills through participation.
-PEL 1514 Advanced Soccer, 1 semester hour 30 lab.
-[Offered as needed] Instruction, practice, and participation in advanced soccer.
-The continuous development of physical skills is of major importance in this course.
-Instruc- tor permission only.
-May be repeated for a maximum of four credits.
-PEL 1621 Basketball, 1 semester hour, 30 lab.
-[Fall, Spring] Instruction and participation in the fundamental aspects of basketball with emphasis on both the mental and motor skill developments.
-PEL 1905 Independent Study-Physical Education, 1 semester hour, 30 lab.
-[Fall, Spring, Summer] Directed study and/or individual projects designed to meet the needs and interests of students in a specialized area of health, physical education and recreation, for which present course availability is limited.
-PEL 2122 Intermediate Golf, 1 semester hour, 30 lab.
-[Offered as needed] Designed for those students who wish to improve their knowledge of golf and golf skills beyond the beginner's level.
-PEL 2442 Intermediate Racquetball, 1 semester hour, 30 lab.
+May be repeated for a maximum of four credits. - PEL 1621

+Basketball,\ 1 semester hour, 30 lab.
+[Fall, Spring] Instruction and participation in the fundamental aspects of basketball with emphasis on both the mental and motor skill developments. - PEL 1905 Independent Study-Physical Education,\ 1 semester hour, 30 lab.
+[Fall, Spring, Summer]

+Directed study and/or individual projects designed to meet the needs and interests of students in a specialized area of health, physical education and recreation, for which present course availability is limited. - PEL 2122 Intermediate Golf, \ 1 semester hour, 30 lab.
+[Offered as needed]

+Designed for those students who wish to improve their knowledge of golf and golf skills beyond the beginner's level. - PEL 2442 Intermediate Racquetball, \1 semester hour, 30 lab.
 [Offered as needed] A continuation of skills learned in beginning racquetball with emphasis on more advanced skills and techniques.
 Particular emphasis is placed on the strategy of the game.
-Prerequisites: PEL 1441 or permission of instructor.
-PEL 2905 Directed Work Study-Physical Education, 1 semester hour, 45 lab.
-[Offered as needed] Directed experience in instructional, laboratory and/or materials assistance in a designated Physical Education area.
-Entry by permission of department chair only.
-PEM 1101 Modern Fitness, 2 semester hours, 60 lab.
-[Fall, Spring] Instruction in the concepts of and practice in exercise techniques geared primarily toward muscle strength, endurance and flexibility.
+Prerequisites: PEL 1441 or permission of instructor. - PEL 2905 Directed Work Study-Physical Education, 1 semester hour, 45 lab.
+[Offered as needed]

+Directed experience in instructional, laboratory and/or materials assistance in a designated Physical Education area.
+Entry by permission of department chair only. - PEM 1101 Modern Fitness, \2 semester hours, 60 lab.
+[Fail, Spring] Instruction in the concepts of and practice in exercise techniques geared primarily toward muscle strength, endurance and flexibility. - PEM 1110 Fitness Concepts, 1 semester hour, 15 lec., 15 lab.
+[Offered as needed] Instruction in the concepts of fitness as related to physical and health components. - PEM 1140 Basic Aerobics, \ 1 semester hour, 30 lab.
+[Offered as needed] Instruction and participation in an aerobics program. - PEM 1141 Aerobics I,\ 2 semester hours, 60 lab.
+[Fall, Spring] Introductory course in Aerobics with emphasis on diagnostic testing, participation in a safe aerobic program, evaluation of progress, and a study of the concepts involved. - PEM 1142 Aerobics II,\ 2 semester hours, 60 lab.
+[Fall, Spring] A continuation of Aerobics I, Students will train using a point system with appropriate evaluation of progress.
+Prerequisite: PEM 1141 or departmental approval.

-^{}Activity course fulfills the Physical Education requirement.
+\Activity course fulfills the Physical Education requirement.